Quantum-Accelerators/quacc/docs/src/user/advanced/parsl.md

 [Parsl](https://github.com/Parsl/parsl) is a Python program developed at Argonne National Laboratory and the University of Chicago to easily write parallel workflows that can be dispatched on distributed compute resources.
 Like Jobflow+FireWorks, it can be used in place of Covalent, if preferred.

 Make sure you completed the ["Parsl Setup"](../../install/advanced/parsl.md) section of the installation instructions.
 Additionally, you should read the Parsl documentation's [Quick Start](https://parsl.readthedocs.io/en/stable/quickstart.html) to get a sense of how Parsl works.
-Namely, you should understand the concept of a `@python_app`, which describes individual compute tasks.
+Namely, you should understand the concept of a `@python_app` and `@join_app`, which describe individual compute tasks and dynamic job tasks, respectively.

 ```{note}
 For a more detailed tutorial on how to use Parsl, refer to the [Parsl Tutorial](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html) and the even more detailed [Parsl user guide](https://parsl.readthedocs.io/en/stable/userguide/index.html).